ZetNex/.github/README.md

 5. TikTok Influencers - At least 1000 Followers.

 Any enquiry regarding the collaborations can be done through the discord server as well.

+> [!IMPORTANT]
+> Enquiries can be made through discussions on our GitHub page as well.
+If you are not comfortable with discord, please feel free to use the discussion tab
+> to create a new discussion and let us know your queries.
+Please note that this only applies to Collaborations; any Staff Recruitment must be done through discord.